Channel Coding at Low Capacity

 Therefore,

 \end{proof}

 \begin{definition} Consider the following binary hypothesis test:

 where $P$ and $Q$ are two probability distributions on the same space $\mathcal{X}$.
-Suppose a continuous decision rule $\zeta$ as a mapping from observation space $\mathcal{X}$ to $[0,1]$ with $\zeta(x) \approx 0$ correspoding to reject $H_1$ and $\zeta(x) \approx 1$ correspoding to reject $H_0$.
+Suppose a continuous decision rule $\zeta$ as a mapping from observation space $\mathcal{X}$ to $[0,1]$ with $\zeta(x) \approx 0$ corresponding to reject $H_1$ and $\zeta(x) \approx 1$ corresponding to reject $H_0$.
 Now, define the smallest type-II error in this binary hypothesis test given that type-I error is not greater than $p_e$ as the following:

 \end{definition}